 We provide integration of the InterSense InertiaCube3 tracking sensor, the Polhemus Fastrak and the Polhemus Patriot as well as all trackers supported by VRPN.
+The Supperware head tracker is supported indirectly via the Pd patch pd/supperware_head_tracker_to_ssr.pd.
 The head trackers are used to update the orientation of the reference (in binaural reproduction this is the listener) in real-time.